marcinzh/skutek/README.md

 1. Type `Any` represents **empty** *Effect Stack*.

    This might be counterintuitive.
 Had Scala have union types, we could have used them for *Effect Stacks* instead.
 Empty *Effect Stack* would have been `Nothing` type.
-The `Effectful` trait would have to have flipped the variance direction on its [second type parameter](#4-computation).
+The `Effectful` trait would have to have flipped the variance direction on its [§. second type parameter](#4-computation).
 Those two representations (tha actual and the hypothetical) are dual of each other, and would have similar properties.

 1. Type `Any` is the neutral element of type intersection operator.
 In Scala, the following types are equivalent:
     ```scala